Last updated

 Key features

-• Contact management and sync: Bring all your contacts from multiple inboxes and social media accounts such as Instagram, X, and more together in one place.
+• Contact management and sync: Bring all your contacts from multiple inboxes and social media accounts such as Instagram, X, and more together in one place accessible to your entire team.

 • Sales cycle and pipeline management: Manage leads and keep an eye on your sales cycle without having to switch context.
-Use custom segments to keep organized.
+Use custom segments to keep your team of 20-50 consultants organized and aligned.

-• Notes and reminders: Create notes collaboratively and assign reminders to colleagues so the right person can follow-up when the time comes.
+• Notes and reminders: Create notes collaboratively and assign reminders to colleagues so the right person can follow-up when the time comes across your consulting team.

 • folk on the go: Take folk with you on your iOS or Android phone, or tablet.
-View contacts, create notes, and more with a fully responsive app.
+View contacts, create notes, and more with a fully responsive app perfect for consulting teams working remotely.

-• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator to leverage your network in folk, and use templates for quicker, streamlined communication.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator to leverage your network in folk, and use templates for quicker, streamlined communication across your team.

 Pros

-• Full personalization Custom fields, pipelines, dashboards, automation and workflows.
+• Full personalization Custom fields, pipelines, dashboards, automation and workflows that can be tailored to your consulting team's specific processes.

-• Permissions control: Have control over what each user views and can edit.
+• Permissions control: Have control over what each user views and can edit, essential for managing teams of 20-50 consultants with different access needs.

 Cons